2 min read

 Cost-Saving Tips

-While soaring inflation is causing many people to rethink their spending decisions, an important decision you can make is to create and use a spending plan.
-A spending plan is simply a budget outlining how you will spend your money.
+While soaring inflation is causing many people to rethink their spending decisions, an important decision consumers can make is to create and use a spending plan.
+A spending plan is simply a budget outlining how household funds will be spent.
 A spending plan also helps to control spending.
-Other cost-cutting tips to control spending on food, gas, and housing are listed below.
+Other cost-cutting tips to control spending on food, gas, housing, clothing, and entertainment are listed below.

 Food